ProjetVoyage/Tripy-docker/README.md

 $ git clone ...
 ```

-Next, put your Symfony application (for Tripy project it will `Tripy`) into the parent folder.
+Next, put your Symfony application (for Tripy project it will be `Tripy`) into the parent folder.

 Make sure to change the host in the file .env, in the DATABASE_URL to `db`